EldonGabriel/eldongabriel.github.io/_posts/2026-04-20-report-aws-rdp-access-resolution-summary.md

 ## 2.2 Security Implications and Recommendations

 **Risk: Loss of Administrative Access**
-Incorrect RDP settings or firewall rules can prevent administrators from accessing the system.
+Incorrect RDP settings or firewall rules can prevent administrators from accessing the systems.

 **Mitigation:** Keep clear documentation of all RDP-related configurations and user group assignments.